About

 If you are a current USask student, consult your academic advisor regarding enrolling in this program.
 Current USask students do not need to pay an application fee.

 If you are new to USask, create an admissions account and start your application today.
-When you are ready to submit your application, you will be assessed a non-refundable application fee of $90 CAD.
-Effective December 2, the application fee is increasing to $120 CAD.
+When you are ready to submit your application, you will be assessed a non-refundable application fee of $120 CAD.

 Questions?